masikh/Masikh-Python-LDAP-Suite/README.md

 ││                                                                            ││
 ││ Unlink netgroup from netgroup                                              ││
 ││                                                                            ││
-││ Enter parent netgroup: silver                                              ││
+││ Enter parent netgroup: sil                                                 ││
-││ Enter child netgroup:  users-silver                                        ││
+││ Enter child netgroup:  users-sil                                           ││
 ││                                                                            ││
 ││ OK: Netgroup users-sil deleted from netgroup sil.                          ││ ││                                                                            ││
 │└─[Press any key to continue]────────────────────────────────────────────────┘│ └──[...fy > Netgroup > Unlink entity from netgroup  > Netgroup from netgroup]──┘
 ```
-'OK: Netgroup users-silver deleted from netgroup silver.' or
+'OK: Netgroup users-sil deleted from netgroup sil.' or
-'ERROR: netgroup users-silver is not a member of silver!' or
+'ERROR: netgroup users-sil is not a member of sil!' or
-'ERROR: netgroup silver does not exists'
+'ERROR: netgroup sil does not exists'

 ## <a name="loginmenu" />Login Menu